Degrassi Junior High: Production and filming

-Principal photography of the series usually took place from April to December.
 Filming for the show began on 8 July 1986 in Etobicoke, Ontario. and finished in December 1988.
-The school used in the show was Vincent Massey Public School (then known as Daisy Avenue Public School) in Etobicoke, Ontario.
-At the time, the building was partially unused by the school board, except for the ground floor, which housed a private school; as a result, most of the interior scenes were filmed upstairs, with brief shots filmed on the ground below.
-The actors would routinely gather at the Playing With Time production office and be taken via a minivan to the school, where shooting would take place from 9:00a.m to 6:30p.m.
+The actors would routinely gather at the Playing With Time production office and be taken via a minivan to the set, where shooting would take place from 9:00 a.m to 6:30 p.m.
+The school used for the show was the Vincent Massey Public School (then known as Daisy Avenue Public School) in Etobicoke, Ontario.
+At the time, the ground floor was being used as a Seventh-day Adventist school.
+As a result, the majority of the series was shot on the second floor, with the ground floor only used occasionally.
 One of the rooms, which was used as a library, served as a green room.
-The principal's office that students are seen entering and exiting did not actually exist, with the door opening to a blank wall.
+The principal's office, in which kids are seen entering and leaving, was actually a door that opened to a blank wall.
 The lockers in the school were arranged to create an "illusion" of corridors.
+Principal photography of the series usually took place from April to December.

 The series was filmed entirely on-location throughout the Greater Toronto Area.
 Places seen on the series include Queen-Broadview Village, which contained the real De Grassi Street as well as a building similar to that of Vincent Massey's, Dundas Street Junior School, which coincidentally served as the location for the school in The Kids of Degrassi Street, that served as a background double; this was done to make it seem like that neighbourhood was near the school, when in reality it was not.
 Various real life stores and other locations are shown and mentioned in the series, such as the Shoppers Drug Mart location on the corner of Queen & Carlaw streets, where various characters are seen shopping.
 Other locations, such as the Degrassi Grocery and the Broadview Community Health Clinic featured in the episode "It's Late" no longer exist.
-Earl Grey Senior Public School in Toronto, where Linda Schuyler was a teacher prior to Degrassi, served as the setting for Borden High School, where several grade 9 students attend science classes in the show's third season due to student overpopulation.
+Earl Grey Senior Public School in Toronto, where Linda Schuyler was a teacher, served as the setting for Borden High School, where the grade nine students of season 3 attend part-time.
+The writers deliberately avoided real-world pop culture references in an effort to avoid dating the show, and instead created fictional media as a substitute.
+This includes bands such as "Gourmet Scum", movies such as "Teen Academy IV" and "Swamp Sex Robots", game shows such as "Quest for the Best", and soap operas such as "Days Of Passion".
+Sex educator Sue Johanson played "Dr. Sally", who hosts a radio talk show similar to Johanson's Sunday Night Sex Show.